ortiza5/modding-vivaldi/CONTRIBUTING.md

 ## Code style / file format

+Please try to follow the general rules written here as well as those file type-specific (written as example code snippets).

 - Avoid trailing whitespace,
 - do not use multiple empty lines,
 - end every line with a line feed character (every means even the last one, some